 Acne scars, on the other hand, are more permanent than acne marks.
 True scarring involves damage or indentations in the skin.
 View the aftermath of scarring from acne lesions as wounds that can happen just like any other injuries or scars to the skin.
-Deep acne scars affect the underlying collagen of the skin causing skin to heal with fibrous tissue instead.
+Deep acne scars affect the underlying collagen of the skin causing the skin to heal with fibrous tissue instead.

-As you will learn in this guide, collagen damage and acne scarring does not need to be a lifelong condition.
+As you will learn in this guide, collagen damage and acne scarring do not need to be a lifelong condition.
 Advances in scar treatments can help improve all manner of acne scarring, which can appear in a plethora of shapes and forms.

 Terminology & Definitions

 Comedones Acne lesions popularly known as whiteheads or blackheads are comedones - generally, pimples that are the color of the flesh or a follicle.
-Oftentimes, they show up on the chin or forehead, with the blackheads representing open comedones while whiteheads are considered closed comedones.
+Frequently, they show up on the chin or forehead, with the blackheads representing open comedones while whiteheads are considered closed comedones.